-Pro-tip: N is best for covering gray hair and giving a natural-looking result.
+PRO-TIP: N is best for covering gray hair and giving a natural-looking result.
 Since gray hairs have lost their natural pigment, they soak up dyes more steadily.
-That means brighter colors and reds won’t always look natural.
-If you prefer warm or red tones, mixing with Natural (N) will give your hair a more uniform result.
+That means that brighter color and reds won’t always look natural.
+If you prefer warm or red tones, mixing with the Natural (N) will give your hair a more uniform result.

-Since they have more yellow and some orange pigments, these tones add warmth to your hair.
+Golden (G) shades have more yellow and some orange pigments.
+These tones add warmth to your hair.